oracle-livelabs/common/building-blocks/tasks/adb/load-public-db-actions-15-min-quickstart.md

     ![The Load Cloud Object page appears](images/load-cloud-object-page-appears.png)

 3. You will select multiple folders.
-First, drag the **customer** folder over to the right hand pane.
+First, drag the **customer** folder over to the right hand panel.
 Note that a dialog box appears asking if you want to load all the files in this folder to a single target table.
 In this case, the folder has only a single file, `customer.csv`.
 Frequently, data lake folders contain many files of the same type, as you will see with sales data.
 Click **Yes**.

     ![Drag the customer folder](images/drag-customer-folder.png)